lockcp/ShaarliOS/README.md

 When getting the App from the App Store, the terms and conditions of Apple apply https://www.apple.com/de/legal/privacy/

-The terms of the server you post to also apply.
+When posting, the terms of your own server (the one you post to) also apply.

-Other than that there's no data collection.
+The App itself collects no data.

 ## Design Goals